o7Moon/Scarf/Examples/Riders/Bosh-Custom-Scarf-On-Png-Example/README.md

-# Custom scarves on a rider png
+# Custom scarves on a rider image
-This is a template / working example of a rider png that can have a custom scarf applied to it.
-In the program it swaps out the colors used on the scarf with the ones that'll be used with a custom scarf.
+This is a template / working example of a rider image that can have a custom scarf applied to it.

+Edit the palette.png image to determine what colors it'll change.

+To add more colors to a scarf image expand palette.png's size.